 - And so much more

-In cultures like Japan, elders are appreciated more than in cultures like the United States.
-And their life expectancy is greater for it as well.
+In cultures like Japan elders are appreciated more than in cultures like the United States.
+Their life expectancy is greater for it as well.
 Elders are not pushed away and pushed into homes as quickly.
-If you are blessed to be able to have relationships with the elders in your family history, appreciate them.
+If you are blessed to be able to have relationships with the elders in your family, appreciate them.

 - Listen to their wisdom